|

 - BAB:

-English nickname for Greek Barbara, meaning
+English pet form of Greek Barbara, meaning

 "foreign; strange."